-Reduction model fitting is performed calling the RidgeReduction.fit() function (no parameters needed).
-The reduction of a block x_0 from X_0 to the corresponding block x_1 from X_1 is accomplished by the matrix multiplication $x_0B=x_1$, where B is an estimated coefficient matrix of size $m\times K$, where m is the number of columns in block x_0 and K is the number of alpha values used in the reduction.
-As an added wrinkle, if the ridge reduction is being performed against multiple phenotypes at once, each phenotype will have its own B, and for convenience we panel these next to each other in the output into a single matrix, so B in that case has dimensions $m\times (K\times P)$ where P is the number of phenotypes.
-Each matrix B is specific to a particular block in X_0 , so the Spark DataFrame produced by the RidgeReduction.fit() can be thought of matrices B from all the blocks, one stacked atop another.
+The reduction of a block x_0 from X_0 to the corresponding block x_1 from X_1 is accomplished by the matrix multiplication $x_0B = x_1$, where B is a coefficient matrix of size $m \times K$, where m is the number of columns in block x_0 and K is the number of alpha values used in the reduction.
+As an added wrinkle, if the ridge reduction is being performed against multiple phenotypes at once, each phenotype will have its own B, and for convenience we panel these next to each other in the output into a single matrix, so B in that case has dimensions $m \times (K \times P)$ where P is the number of phenotypes.
+Each matrix B is specific to a particular block in X_0 , so the Spark DataFrame produced by the RidgeReducer can be thought of matrices B from all the blocks, one stacked atop another.